Image

 Secure your home against potentially harmful substances

-What: Alcohol, tobacco, and other drugs – including prescription medications and cannabis.
+What: Alcohol, tobacco or nicotine products, and other drugs – including prescription medications and cannabis.

 Why: To prevent substances from being swallowed accidentally.